Simon2828/coding-blog/src/pages/blog/2018-11-18-web-speech-api.md

 tags:
   - speech API
 ---
 Use the web speech API to edit the steps to success.
+Trying to work out how to rerecord a particular step.